ncatlab/nlab-content/pages/3/0/9/0/903/content.md

 A key property of homotopy groups is the _Whitehead theorem_: if $f:X \to Y$ is a map of connected [[m-cofibrant space]]s (spaces each of the homotopy type of a [[CW complex]]), and $f$ induces isomorphisms $\pi_n(X,a) \to \pi_n(Y,f(a))$ for some $a$ and all $n \geq 1$, then $f$ is a [[homotopy equivalence]].

 However, the homotopy groups by themselves, even considering the operations of $\pi_1$, do not characterise homotopy types.
-See also [[algebraic homotopy theory]].
+See also [[algebraic homotopy|algebraic homotopy theory]].

 +--{.query}
 But the entire Postnikov tower does characterise weak homotopy types, does it not?
 (Actually, I shouldn\'t really phrase it that way, since the Postnikov tower as such is a sequence of maps that begins with the space in question.
 I mean the homotopy groups together with the Postnikov invariants.) ---Toby